3devo/ChildbusBootloader/PROTOCOL.md

 Visually, this looks like the following.
-A white background indicates the line is controlled by the master, a gray background indicates the line is controlled by the slave.
+A white background indicates the line is controlled by the master, a gray background indicates the line is controlled by the child.

 <table>
 <tr>